 Aboriginal language recording projects

-The Aboriginal Interpreter Service offers voice recording services in Aboriginal languages across the Northern Territory (NT).
+The Aboriginal Interpreter Service (AIS) offers voice recording services in Aboriginal languages across the Northern Territory (NT).

 This helps to communicate effectively with Aboriginal people and communities.